SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 - The TSA5511 charge pump is kept high at all times for the DRFS06 exciter.
 For other platforms, in function "_checkPll()_" set "_data[0] = PLL_CP_LOW_" if required.
 - Hold SET during startup to enable the station name editor.
 Select characters using UP/DOWN and confirm with SET.
 The new station name will be stored in EEPROM after the last character has been confirmed and the main screen will be displayed.
 - Change frequency using UP/DOWN and confirm with SET.
 The new frequency will be stored in EEPROM.
 Changing frequency without confirmation will timeout and return to the main screen unchanged.
 Holding UP/DOWN will auto-scroll through the frequency band with gradual acceleration.
 - In quiescent condition (PLL locked) the LCD backlight will dim after a preset time.
-Double-clicking SET toggles this function ON/OFF and saves the setting to EEPROM.
+Double-clicking SET toggles this function ON/OFF and stores the setting in EEPROM.
 Press and hold SET to turn off the backlight completely.
 The LCD backlight will be restored by pressing any button.
 - In case of an I²C communication error alert, verify PLL hardware and SDA/SCL connection and press SET to restart.
 I²C communication will be retried several times before alerting an error.